 Nevertheless, diseases have lasting effects.
 Diseases do not disappear but remain as predispositions, weaknesses in the vital web that supports living beings.
 This is well known.
 Treatment for cancer, especially with chemo, causes lasting and pathological effects.
 Chemo brain is apparently irreversible.

 Homeopaths tell us that diseases progress from the outside in (skin) and from peripheral structures (joints and limbs) to vital organs (heart, liver, etc.).
 Suppressive treatments, like steroids and NSAIDS), drive surface diseases into interior organs.
 So, unless the symptoms are treatment resistant and unbearable, powerful drugs are not indicated.
 Even then these powerful drugs should be withdrawn as soon as possible.

-Stephen Becker is the president of Vitality Science, a natural cat and dog care company.
+Stephen Becker is the president of Vitality Science, a natural pet supplement company.